RamblingCookieMonster/Citrix.NetScaler/README.md

 Citrix.NetScaler
 ================

 This is a work in progress module for working with the Citrix NetScaler REST API.
-It is currently limited to retrieving information from a NetScaler.
+It is currently limited to creating sessions on and retrieving information from a NetScaler.
+Individual functions can be automatically created with the AutogenFunctions script.

 # Instructions

-1. Download this repo, Unblock the file(s), rename folder from Citrix.NetScaler-master to Citrix.NetScaler
+1. Download this repo, Unblock the file(s), copy the Citrix.NetScaler to an appropriate module location
-2. Run AutogenFunctions.ps1 with the appropriate arguments.
+2. Run Citrix.NetScaler\AutogenFunctions.ps1 with the appropriate arguments to generate functions.
   * NOTE:  For more information, run Get-Help \\path\to\Citrix.NetScaler\AutogenFunctions.ps1
   * NOTE:  You may skip this step until later if desired.
 Details in example.
-3. Copy resulting folder to an appropriate module location
 4. Import-Module Citrix.NetScaler

 # Autogenerating Functions